kbarbary/pipeline/PLAN.md

             'actions': ['command ...', ...]}
 ```

-Two equivalent workflow systems of note are
+Two DAG-based workflow systems of note are
 [FireWorks](http://pythonhosted.org/FireWorks/) and
 [Swift](http://swift-lang.org/).
 These are reportedly being officially
 supported at NERSC (see "pipeline backend" below).